tinymce/tinymce-docs/enterprise/premium-skins-and-icon-packs/index.md

 ### Self hosted usage instructions
-For the self-hosted version of TinyMCE, Premium Skins and Icon Packs are available with the enterprise bundle which is available for download from the download page.
+For the self-hosted version of TinyMCE, Premium Skins and Icon Packs are available as a download, either as part of the Pro bundle or as an individual purchase.
 All skins and icons packs are included in the bundle.

 ### Examples
 Below are some recommended combinations of skins and icon packs